The Ideafarms Introductory Design Thinking workshop provides participants a hands-on experience of the power of design thinking in their context.

 On day two, participants get an introduction to a few tools of Design Thinking.
 Continuing to work in groups, participants use Empathy Maps to gain a deeper insight into the user and immerse themselves in the user’s environment.
 Participants then collaboratively create a Customer Journey Map to piece together the entire experience from the user’s standpoint.

 The last segment of the workshop is an open Q&A to discuss the way forward for incorporating design thinking to solve challenges facing the organisation.
+By the end of the session a high level roadmap is developed which may include a custom mix of masterclasses and embedded interventions for culture change.

 You’ll walk away knowing why: